IO and Hybrid Life Cycle Assessment

 Course outline (lectures and exercises on):

-- The basic math of LCA-modelling and parallels between input-output modelling and process based modelling.
+- The basic math of LCA-modelling and parallels between input-output modelling and process-based modelling.
+Monetary balancing and life cycle costing.

 - Monetary supply and use tables and how they are constructed from raw data.
 Time series and currency conversion.
-Basic prices, producer’s prices and purchaser’s prices.
+How to handle and model basic prices and purchaser’s prices.
 Valuation tables and markets.
-Dealing with incompleteness and inconsistency in the raw data.

 - Integrating final consumption into the core supply-use table.

-- Different models for creating IO-models – and their pros and cons (technology models: by-product, commodity, industry).
+- Different models for creating IO-models – and their pros and cons.
 Consequential and attributional modelling in the IO-framework.

-- Modelling of waste treatment and by-product utilisation in the supply-use framework.
+- Modelling of waste treatment and by-product utilization in the supply-use framework.

 - Different activity and product classifications and how data are converted between them.

-– example: Implementing indirect land use changes (iLUC) in the supply-use framework.
+- Implementing indirect land use change in the supply-use framework.

 Form and academic recognition:

-- Understanding of the difference between different modelling approaches and their implications for the modelled system.
+- Understanding of the difference between different modelling approaches and their implications for the results.